AMHembrough/Final-Projcet/README.md

 ### Storyboard on Google Slide(s)

-Here is a link to our storyboard on Google Slides:
+Here is a link to our storyboard on Google Slides.
+Please note, because we have changed our dataset and have explored several new models such as regression-enhanced random forests and ARIMA, we will need to make changes to the slides before our next deliverable.

 https://docs.google.com/presentation/d/1hcUUxudJCIKIiH2meyf5kHqM0MWkAN7eNCEKxKkjidY/edit?usp=sharing

 ### Description of the tool(s) that will be used to create final dashboard

-We are utilizing Tableau to create visuals for our final project.
+We are utilizing Tableau, a visual analytics platform, to create visuals for our final project.
+We chose this platform because it feels more intuitive to use than the alternatives, such as Microsoft PowerBI and RStudio.
+Also, we think it's fun to work in Tableau.
 Here are examples of some of the visuals we plan to deliver.

 ![Tableau RIN](https://github.com/AMHembrough/Final-Projcet/blob/main/Resources/Tableau%20RIN.PNG)